16. Fair value estimation#

 16.3.
 Derivatives pricing#

 Derivatives are financial instruments whose value depends on the price of an underlying instrument, hence the name “derivative”.
 It is therefore logic to assume that their pricing should be somehow restricted by that of the underlying.
-Of course if a derivative trades in relatively liquid markets, to compute its fair price we can simply resort to the techniques discussed above, unless we are trying to identify arbitrage opportunities so we aim at challenging those market prices.
+Of course if a derivative trades in relatively liquid markets, to compute its fair value we can simply resort to the techniques discussed above, unless we are trying to identify arbitrage opportunities so we aim at challenging those market prices.
 Of course, precisely because of the existence of investors that seek to capitalize on those opportunities, one could expect that in those cases markets tend to reflect, at least on average, prices that are consistent with such “relative pricing models”.
 In the absence of liquidity, though, such models become critical to be able to quote prices of derivatives to clients.

 A comprehensive description of techniques for derivatives pricing is out of the scope of this book.
 Let us concentrate on some of the most popular and liquid contracts, which are more relevant for algorithmic trading